SeisSol/SeisSol/Documentation/supermuc.rst

 Compiling seissol spack package
 -------------------------------

-The seissol package is similar with the seissol-env package (it gathers all dependencies of seissol), but also compiles a specific version of seissol.
+The seissol package is similar to the seissol-env package (it gathers all dependencies of seissol), but also compiles a specific version of seissol itself.
 To compile the seissol spack package on SuperMUC-NG, follow the procedure below.

 .. code-block:: bash